iiotntust/1131modbus/readme.md

 #### 3. PC-to-PowerMeter
 1. Use read power meter voltage and current by PC with ModbusPoll
 #### 4. Add humi-temp sensor into the loop
-1. wiring and setting (ID:1 Humi-temp sensor, ID:2 Power Meter)
+1. wiring and setting (ID:1 Humi-temp sensor, ID:2 Power Meter);Manual can be found in "device_manual", Peacefair電表,and 溫濕度計)
 ![S__88981511](https://github.com/iiotntust/1121modbus/assets/56021651/3f29d30f-97e3-4a5a-bf7d-8fee5a503cb7)
-2. Use ModbusPull read the data from both
+3. Use ModbusPull read the data from both
 <img width="610" alt="image" src="https://github.com/iiotntust/1121modbus/assets/56021651/a6ed6a19-ab37-4838-aa27-eb7162716de0">